ezhik333/ez-tool-xlnx/README.md

 Dockerfile and some scripts for easy building of linux-xlnx kernel, u-boot, ATF in a container.

 Works for ZynqMP processors.
+U-Boot builds with ZCU106 board device-tree.
-You can change parameters in Dockerfile and scripts to make this work for Zynq 7000 (not tested yet).
+You can change parameters in Dockerfile and scripts to make this work for Zynq 7000 and another boards (not tested yet).

 ## First steps
 Run scripts to download gcc compiler and clone Xilinx repositories